itskiani/dsa/README.md

 # Data Structures and Algorithms
-Open-source collection of Data structures and Algorithms implemented in C++.
+Open-source collection of data structures and algorithms implemented in C++.

 ## How To Use It?
 Just run these commands on the path of the file in the command line.